noahgomz/Growth_Analytics_Portfolio/Systems modeling/BuildMyCreditApp(BMCA)/README.md

 ## What It Does

 Most credit advice is static: "pay down utilization" or "don't open too many accounts."
 This engine is dynamic.
 It treats a user's credit profile as a system of interdependent variables and asks:

-**Given your current profile, budget, and risk tolerance —— what's the best sequence of actions (pay, open, close, use) to maximize your score over time, adjusting as your actions change your profile?**

 The engine:
 - Ingests a user's real credit report (parsed from upload)